Carl's Story

 Carl ended up taking himself to hospital where he had a suspected ulcer, however as there was no pain, it wasn’t adding up.
 Then a gastroscopy showed tumours.
 The doctors were puzzled as he had no symptoms and when he was quizzed on changes to his bowel habits, and he recalled that there was 2 to 3 weeks where he had green bowel movements.
 Carl has since found out that was a result of the tumours bleeding slowly and was the cause of his severe anaemia.

-Carl did a bit of online research, saw statistics, and knew the outcomes for stomach cancer weren’t great and the treatment would be gruelling.
+Carl did a bit of online research, saw statistics, and knew the outcomes for stomach cancer weren’t great and the treatment would be grueling.
 25 rounds of radiation, 5 weeks of chemotherapy and a gastrectomy and two years on, Carl is looking at life a whole different way.
 He has shared his story to show that sometimes symptoms are not blindingly obvious but anything that is prolonged or not normal for you needs to be checked out.
 Don’t ignore that voice that says “that’s strange.”